 Gifts and Endowments

 The University solicits and receives donations to further its mission of educating minds and hearts to change the world.
-While Advancement Services serve as the primary receiving point for gifts made to the university, Gift Accounting monitors and reconciles gifts and endowments to ensure proper accounting treatment.
+While Development Services serve as the primary receiving point for gifts made to the university, Gift Accounting monitors and reconciles gifts and endowments to ensure proper accounting treatment.
 The Department provides guidance and support in the recording of charitable contributions, the distribution of endowment income, and the allocation of other restricted funds supporting the overall mission of the University.

 Gift funds are allocated based on the terms of the agreement signed between the donor and the university.
 Typically, donors are very specific about the uses of these funds.
 Examples may include scholarships for particular types of students in certain majors, endowed professorships in designated fields of study and for specific building projects.